comp110-lytle/comp110/site/exercises/data-oop.md

     3. Assign the produced list of column values to the dictionary established in step 1.
 3. Use the dictionary to create a new `DataFrame` and return it!

+#### Test your method

+You can test your method in the REPL with the following small example:

 <pre><div class="terminal">/workspace (main*) » python
 >>> from exercises.ex08.DataFrame import DataFrame
 >>> data: dict[str, list[str]] = {"first_name": ["alyssa", "izzi", "sophie", "viktorya"], "last_name": ["lytle","hink